 I was first exposed to jazz in my late teens.
 Among the first jazz albums I bought were Things Are Getting Better, by Cannonball Adderley with Milt Jackson, Focus, by Stan Getz, Big Bags, by the Milt Jackson Orchestra, and Saturday Night/Sunday Night at the Blackhawk, by Cal Tjader.
 I didn’t stop listening to rock n’ roll, however.
 In fact, I broadened my musical palette with blues, New Orleans R&B, roots, and reggae (which led to other worldbeat music as time passed).

 I began broadcasting at KFAI in 1980, when I’d begin the stations’ broadcast day as a host of Shake Up Southside on Monday Mornings.
 I then moved to Wednesdays from Midnight to 2AM, with a show called Streetlight Serenade.
 I moved Streetlight to Saturday nights from 9PM – 11PM, before “retiring” to go back to school in 1989.
 I came back to the station in the last half of the 90s, and started Rhythm & Grooves in July of 2002.
-I am on from 10:30 AM to Noon (Central Time) each Saturday, and play all kinds of jazz, from the occasional Jelly Roll Morton, Fats Waller, or Louis Armstrong, to Joe Lovano, John Scofield, and Charlie Hunter.
-Each week at 11:30 or so I play the 45 of the Week, back from when jazz was issued as singles.
+After more than 15 years of hosting the show, I stepped down on Dec 30, 2017.
+I was on from 10:30 AM to Noon (Central Time) each Saturday, and played all kinds of jazz, from the occasional Jelly Roll Morton, Fats Waller, or Louis Armstrong, to Joe Lovano, John Scofield, and Charlie Hunter.

 Photo courtesy of my nephew Gustav Hoiland, whose photoblog can be found here.